NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 The OpenStudyBuilder is developed as an outcome from the CDISC 360 project and shared as open source under COSA aiming for end-to-end automations from protocol to TLFs.
 The solution consists of a Study Builder Application connected to a Metadata Repository holding data standards and a Study Definition Repository with study specifications.

+## Community Meeting (virtual)

+(4 November 2024, virtual event)

+Join us at the OpenStudyBuilder community meeting!
+Don't miss out on the opportunity to ask any questions to us!
+We can demonstrate various functionality and provide insightful answers.
+We can discuss on a wide range of subjects.

+You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7251489190201233408/){target=_blank}.

 ## PHUSE EU Connect

 (10-13 November 2024 - Strasbourg, France)